Quantcast

 Electric Fences

 Electric fencing might be perfect for you.
-For years we strung 3 strands of electric wire at 12, 30, and 48 inches high to keep the deer out of our old vegetable garden.
-It worked well as long as it didn’t ground out when a branch fell on it or we failed to keep the grass under it trimmed.
+For years, we strung three strands of electric wire at 12, 30, and 48 inches high to keep the deer out of our old vegetable garden.
+It worked well as long as it didn’t ground out when a branch fell on it, or we failed to trim the grass under it.
 After a shock or two, they respect its power and give it a wide berth.

-If you are trying to deter smaller animals put the strands lower down where they’ll encounter them, starting at about 4 inches from the ground.
-Beekeepers use electric fencing to keep bears from raiding their hives so it can be very effective.
-A single strand of electric wire added to the top of any fence will help to discourage climbers from scaling the fence.
-Just make sure that whatever fencing you are planning to use is allowed in your community.
+If you are trying to deter smaller animals, put the strands lower down where they’ll encounter them, starting about 4 inches from the ground.
+Beekeepers use electric fencing to keep bears from raiding their hives, which can be very effective.
+A single strand of electric wire added to any fence’s top will help discourage climbers from scaling the fence.
+Make sure that whatever fencing you plan to use is allowed in your community.

 We have a herd of neighborhood deer that visit our garden year-round.
 That’s what we get for living in the woods!

 Don’t forget about the trees!
 You can use wire mesh guards to protect their trunks.
-They simply need to go 2 feet up the trunk and a few inches below the ground to keep critters from gnawing on the bark in wintertime.
+They must go 2 feet up the trunk and a few inches below the ground to keep critters from gnawing on the bark in wintertime.

 Learn more about deterring skunks in the garden as well as keeping birds away from the garden.